ASUS ROG Phone 8 Pro vs Google Pixel 8

 Who should buy each?

-Choose the ASUS ROG Phone 8 Pro if: you game frequently on your phone, need a high-refresh display for smoother visuals, or want more RAM for multitasking.
+Choose the ASUS ROG Phone 8 Pro if: you game frequently and need a high refresh rate display, you want a powerful camera setup with optical zoom, or you prefer a larger screen for media consumption.
 (6.78" display, 165 Hz refresh)

-Choose the Google Pixel 8 if: you prioritize long-term software updates, take a lot of photos, or prefer a lighter phone for everyday use.
+Choose the Google Pixel 8 if: you value long-term software support, you prefer a compact and lightweight design, or you shoot a lot of photos and videos with AI features.
 (6.2" display, 120 Hz refresh)

 Conclusion